BigBang1112/mania-server-manager/README.md

 ### Alpine

 Alpine is a recommended pick, tagged as `alpine`, crafted carefully to run Trackmania servers as just 22MB image size.
 There's a chance this variant is less stable, but no issues have been found yet.

 It uses [frolvlad/alpine-glibc](https://github.com/Docker-Hub-frolvlad/docker-alpine-glibc) as a base so that breaking changes in future Alpine versions can still handle the server executable without much hassle.

 ## Experimental ARM64 emulation support

 There's an ongoing experiment with ARM64 support to make it possible to run any Nadeo game server on a Raspberry PI or other low-cost devices.
 ARM64 is a future-proof variant of ARM, so it is supported over ARM32.

+Alpine is not supported here for obvious complexity reasons.

+## Wine for running Windows

+Because there seem to be minor build differences between Windows and Linux dedicated server builds, there are additional images, suffixed with `-wine` to emulate the Windows build on Linux.

 ## Environment variables reference